 - attainment of sustainable finances, through membership growth and endorsement incomes.
 In addition to inclusion in the risk register, this is monitored through monthly management accounts and reports on progress to the Board at every meeting.
 Expenditure budgets continue to be closely controlled, and additional expenditure not committed until funding is secured.
-Until membership attains critical mass, the Institute must continue to secure external funding in the short term. - · economic factors driven by the current financial crisis; - recruitment difficulties currently experienced within the sector following the COVID pandemic
+Until membership attains critical mass, the Institute must continue to secure external funding in the short term. - the ongoing economic factors driven by the current financial crisis; - reduced sector financial support leading to local facility closures such as swimming pools